 In baking, butter vs oil makes a huge difference in both taste and consistency.
 Since there is so much to go over for that and I am not super knowledgeable about it, this post will be mainly on other uses.
-I will also be only talking about olive oil, because that is the only oil I use.
+I will also be only talking about olive oil, because that is the only oil I use for the most part.
+I will rarely use coconut oil.

 Whether you are frying or heating food up, using some kind of oil or butter is generally recommended.
 Cooking some foods without some kind of liquid can cause burning and are also not good for the pan.
 Re-heating leftovers without liquid can make them come out really dry, and stovetop is way better than microwave for almost everything except ease of use and time.

 When I cook chicken, cauliflower, onions, eggs, virtually anything stovetop, I do so with a bit of butter.
 Instead of brushing baked goods with egg wash, I usually use melted butter.
 It’s easier to apply and mix, and to me it tastes much better.